How to play the open position Cm chord and CAGED Cm shape

 If you can see all the intervals around the chord shape, you can play all these arpeggios and scales.

-Even though the Cm chord shape is impossible to play, you still must learn it to use playing fractions, as an extended chord as well as all these arpeggios and modes.
+Even though the basic Cm chord shape is impossible to play, you still must learn to visualize it so you can use it to play fractions, as an extended chord as well as all these arpeggios and modes.

-Out of all the contradictions the guitar brings, this is my favorite.
+Out of all the contradictions the guitar brings, the Cm shape is my favourite.

 Guitar chords